From Air to Bits: The Complete Path of Digital Audio

 The diaphragm itself can be modeled as a damped harmonic oscillator — the classic spring-mass-damper system from physics:

 where is the diaphragm's mass, is its stiffness, is damping, and is the driving force from the incoming pressure wave.
-While you're speaking, the sound wave continuously drives the diaphragm, and it tracks the pressure variations in real time.
+While is active, the sound wave continuously drives the diaphragm, and it tracks the pressure variations in real time.

 This model has a natural resonant frequency — the frequency at which the system oscillates most vigorously when driven by an external force: